w3c/wai-curricula/content/index.md

 ## Future Outline

 The table below shows ideas for future curricula.
-These will address one role each.
 When completed, they will be linked from here.
 Currently only the first curriculum "Introduction to Web Accessibility" is available.

 <table caption="Tentative Outline" aria-describedby="tablesummary">
   <tbody>